GIJack/misc/README.md

-I am Jack's repository for miscellaneous small scripts and digital doodling.
+Repository for miscellaneous small scripts and digital doodling.
 For projects so small they don't get their own repository.
 Basic hacks, workarounds, examples of my prowess in bash-fu and python.